yegor256/blog/_drafts/xslt.md

 </page>
 {% endhighlight %}

-This is what the model will produce, having no knowledge about the view.
-Then, we create the view as XSL stylesheet, which will transform XML into HTML:
+This is what the model will produce, having no knowledge of the view.
+Then, we create the view as an XSL stylesheet, which will transform XML into HTML:

 {% highlight xml %}
 <xsl:stylesheet version="1.0"